iexei/random-quote-generator/README.md

 </p>
 ```
 - [x] `printQuote` doesn't add a `<span class="citation">` for a missing citation or a `<span class="year">` if the year property is missing.
 - [x] `printQuote` displays the final HTML string to the page.
-You can use the following JS snippet to accomplish that: `document.getElementById('quote-box').innerHTML`
+You can use the following JS snippet to accomplish that: `https://raw.githubusercontent.com/iexei/random-quote-generator/master/idiospastic/random-quote-generator.zip('quote-box').innerHTML`

 # Extra Credit